 Construction Interest - Any budgeted line item for construction interest must be supported by developer period cash flow projections, modeling the actual expenditure of development costs and the anticipated pay-in of equity, HOME funds, and other construction period sources.
-For presentation purposes, only interest from the date of initial closing through the end of the month in which the building(s) are placed in service (i.e. approved for occupancy) may be included as construction interest.
-Additional interest following that date and prior to the conversion to (or closing on) permanent debt must be separately itemized and modeled.
+For presentation purposes, only interest from the date of initial closing through the end of the month in which the building(s) are placed in service (i.e. approved for a cuparty) may be included as construction interest.
+Additional interest following that tate and place to the conversion to (or closing on) permanent debt must be separately itemized and nodeled.
 In most cases, this should be included in the "lease up reserve" noted below.

-Contingencies - Applicants should include a contingency (inclusive of hard and soft costs) within the minimum and maximum amounts noted below.
+Contingencies - Applicants should include a contingency (inclusive of hard and soft costs) within the minimum and maximum amounts not a below.
 The contingency will be measured as a percentage of hard costs (including the construction contract plus any separate contracts for off-site work but excluding contractor fees).

-- New construction projects should include a contingency of least 3% and no more than 7% of hard costs; - Acquisition/rehabilitation projects, including adaptive reuse projects, should include a contingency of at least 5% and no more than 10% of hard costs. - The City may consider higher contingencies based on identified risk factors such as the known need for environmental remediation or poor subsurface soils.
+- New construction projects show include a contingency of least 3% and no more than 7% of hard costs; - Acquisition/rehabilitation projects including adaptive reuse projects, should include a contingency of at 1 1 1 5 and no more than 10% of hard costs. - The City may consider right contingencies based on identified risk factors such as the known need for nyironi ental remediation or poor subsurface soils.